- Intake: 6

 Sophie works on twentieth- and twenty-first-century experimental poetry, performance, and art.

 Dr James Kelly, Senior Tutor

 In addition to his role as Senior Tutor, James works on Milton, and has interests that range from Shakespeare to the twentieth century.

 English is a great subject, and Queens' is a great place to explore it.
 I have loved navigating my way through the challenges and joys of literature.
-English students at Queens' invariably have a lovely group dynamic and Andrew and Ian are inspiring, encouraging and supportive directors of studies.
+English students at Queens' invariably have a lovely group dynamic and Andrew is an inspiring, encouraging and supportive Director of studies.
 English at Queens' gives you the chance to discover and develop your own interests and to share ideas with other people when you're still looking for your own critical voice.

 – Lydia, 3rd year English